-A slender spur of rock jutting out into the void above Ringedalsvatnet Lake, Trolltunga is one of Norway’s most epic sites as well as one of the country’s most in-demand hiking targets.
+A slender spur of rock jutting out into the void above Ringedalsvatnet Lake, Pulpit Rock, also known as Trolltunga is one of Norway’s most epic sites as well as one of the country’s most in-demand hiking targets.

-As one of the most photographed sites in Scandinavia, the iconic sliver of rock is recognised by most.
+As one of the most photographed sites in Scandinavia, the iconic sliver of rock is recognized by most.
 Yet remaining more of a mystery is the tough mountain hike required to reach it.

-Definitely not for the faint-hearted, the 23km hike to Trolltunga is, on average, a 10-hour round-trip from the trailhead at Skjeggedal, 13km northeast of Odda.
-As this start point is located in land, it’s a car drive away for those based on the coast for a Northern Europe yacht charter.
+Definitely not for the faint-hearted, the 23km hike to Pulpit Rock is, on average, a 10-hour round-trip from the trailhead at Skjeggedal, 13km northeast of Odda.
+As this start point is located on land, it’s a car drive away for those based on the coast for a Northern Europe yacht charter.

 The route passes up muddy hills, across rocky slopes, through snowfields and along cliff edges, with dramatic mountain scenery providing a sublime backdrop.
 Although a demanding climb, standing on top of Trolltunga staring out across the spectacular landscape is worth every step.

-Travellers wanting to add in a hike to Trolltunga on a yacht charter need to make a careful evaluation of their own shape and equipment.
+Travelers wanting to add in a hike to Pulpit Rock on a yacht charter need to make a careful evaluation of their own shape and equipment.
 Guided hikes are available.
 To start planning your getaway, view all luxury Norway charter yachts.